 27. Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future

 If you had to point out one man who’s changing the world right now, it has to be Elon Musk, the real-life Tony Stark.
 Elon’s is not a rags-to-riches story, but the way he thinks about the world and humanity’s future is just fascinating.
 Read this book if only to get a tiny glimpse into the mind of one of the most amazing people alive right now.

-These Books Pay For Themselves
+The best eCommerce Books Pay For Themselves